My name is Ridma and this is mine and my son Dion’s story.

 Meanwhile, I was getting chemotherapy still and I’d lost my hair.
 But that was the least of my worries.
 At that point, I just wanted to be Mum.

 I don’t know how, but somehow my results got better.
 By December 2015 the doctors were giving me positive vibes.
-They said the word remission few weeks later.
+They said the word remission a few weeks later.
 My boy came home on the 8 th of December.

 I still get nervous whenever I feel unwell, however I feel much better and stronger because of what I have gone through.
-I’m now back at work and I’m still been supported by the terrific doctors that looked after me.
+I’m now back at work and I’m still being supported by the terrific doctors that looked after me.